beala/xkcd-password/README.md

 http://xkcd.com/936/
 ```

+###Examples###
+**Generate a password, and put it in the clipboard (OS X)**

+	./xkpa.py | pbcopy

+**Generate a password with info**

+	./xkpa.py -i
+	platter-presented-neighbor-vocational

+	Info:
+  		Entropy: 61.291656 bits
+  		Entropy per word: 15.322914 bits

+**Generate a password with 5 words separated by '.'**

+	./xkpa.py -s '.'
+5
+	belies.annoyingly.birthing.ventilate.icon

+**Generate a password with words no longer than 5 characters in length**

+	./xkpa.py -l 5
+	cover-kings-yard-store

+**Generate a password on a low memory machine with 10 words, separated by nothing, and include words with special characters**

+	./xkpa.py -mxs '' 10
+	owedsuffersunhealthierlatitudecurd'sprotractormilestone'snutcrackerscertifypossession's

 ###Dictionary File###
 The dictionary file bundled with the script is from the `wamerican-small` package off Ubuntu.
 I strikes a nice balance between entropy and not having too many esoteric words.